The Way In Is Not The Whole Way Through at texture

 Book now

 The works on display are brought together by their ‘novelty’ – an unusual, enticing characteristic present in the techniques used or the concepts explored.
 A hook to draw the viewer in.
 The show questions the idea of novelty within contemporary art – does it affect how artwork is perceived and valued?
-Does it make it more approachable or easier dismiss?
+Does it make it more approachable or easier to dismiss?

-Whatever your view, the display gathers together a thoroughly intriguing collection of works, each with a different aura yet united in the freshness of the artists’ approach.
+Whatever your view, the display gathers together a captivating collection of works, each with a different aura yet united in the freshness of the artists’ approach.
 Every work is paired with a detailed text that explores different ways to see the works – “The Way Through”, their potential symbolism and readings.
+For anyone sceptical about gallery texts – fear not.
+These in-depth explorations genuinely enhance the experience of seeing the works and offer so many possible interpretations that you’re bound to find something you haven’t thought of before.

 texture